sebariosgrob/Test/README.md

   * __Sector0x96__: _Console-unique encrypted New3DS key-storage_ - this contains N3DS keys, access to it is required for A9LH installation.
   * __NAND header__: _NCSD header_ - the header of your NAND, this is is console-unique and contains the offsets/sizes of all partitions.
 It also contains the encrypted TWL MBR partition table.
 * __Partition Inject...(!)__: This allows you to reencrypt & inject any of the partitions on your NAND from the respective files (`TWLN.bin` / `TWLP.bin` / `AGBSAVE.bin` / `FIRM0.bin` / `FIRM1.bin` / `CTRNAND.bin` / `Sector0x96.bin`) (see above).
 Only use this if you know exactly what you're doing and be careful.
 While there are some safety clamps in place, they won't protect you from a major messup caused by yourself.
-* __File Dump...__: This allows you to directly dump & decrypt various files of interest from your SysNAND and EmuNAND.
+* __System File Dump...__: This allows you to directly dump & decrypt various files of interest from your SysNAND and EmuNAND.
 These files are included in this feature:
   * __ticket.db__: _Contains titlekeys for installed titles_ - use this with [Cearps FunkyCIA](https://gbatemp.net/threads/release-funkycia2-build-cias-from-your-eshop-content-super-easy-and-fast-2-1-fix.376941/) to download installed (legit, purchased) titles directly to your PCs ard drive.
   * __title.db__: _A database of installed titles_ - apart from informative purposes this doesn't serve a direct purpose for most users at the moment.
   * __import.db__: _A database of titles to be installed_ - this can be used to get rid of the FW update nag at a later time.
 Read more on it in this [GBAtemp thread](https://gbatemp.net/threads/poc-removing-update-nag-on-emunand.399460/).
   * __certs.db__: _A database of certificates_ - any practical use for this is unknown at the moment.
   * __SecureInfo_A__: _This contains your region and an ASCII serial number_ - this can be used to temporarily change your 3DS region.
 The dump / inject options in Decrypt9 simplify [the tutorial found here](https://gbatemp.net/threads/release-3ds-nand-secureinfo-tool-for-region-change.383792/).
   * __LocalFriendCodeSeed_B__: _This contains your FriendCodeSeed_ - in theory this can be used to import your friend list to another 3DS.
   * __movable.sed__: _This contains the keyY for decryption of data on the SD card_ - Decrypt9 itself uses this in the SD Decryptor / Encryptor and in SD padgen.
+* __System File Inject...(!)__: This allows you to directly encrypt & inject various files of interest into the SysNAND and EmuNAND.
+For more information check out the list above.
+* __System Save Dump...__: This allows you to directly dump & decrypt various system saves of interest from your SysNAND and EmuNAND.
+These files are included in this feature:
   * __seedsave.bin__: _Contains the seeds for decryption of 9.6x seed encrypted titles_ - only the seeds for installed (legit, purchased) titles are included in this.
 Use [SEEDconv](https://gbatemp.net/threads/download-seedconv-seeddb-bin-generator-for-use-with-decrypt9.392856/) (recommended) or the included Python script `seeddb_gen.py` to extract the seeds from this into the Decrypt9 readable `seeddb.bin`.
   * __nagsave.bin__: _Contains some data relating to system updates_ - it is possible to block automatic system updates (ie. the 'update nag') with this file.
 Research is still in progress.
 [Read this](https://gbatemp.net/threads/poc-removing-update-nag-on-emunand.399460/page-5#post-5863332) and the posts after it for more information.
   * __nnidsave.bin__: _Contains your NNID data_ - this can be used to reset / remove the NNID from your system, without removing any other data.
 See [here](https://gbatemp.net/threads/download-decrypt9-open-source-decryption-tools-wip.388831/page-89#post-6000951) for instructions.
   * __friendsave.bin__: _Contains your actual friendlist_ - this can be used to backup and restore your friendlist in conjunction with `LocalFriendCodeSeed_B`.
 Also see [here](http://gbatemp.net/threads/download-decrypt9-open-source-decryption-tools-wip.388831/page-167#post-6294331).
+  * __configsave.bin__: _The config savegame_ - this contains various things that are set via the config menu.
+It also contains a flag telling the system that initial setup was already executed.
-* __File Inject...(!)__: This allows you to directly encrypt & inject various files of interest into the SysNAND and EmuNAND.
+* __System File Inject...(!)__: This allows you to directly encrypt & inject various system saves into the SysNAND and EmuNAND.
 For more information check out the list above.
 * __Miscellaneous..__: This section contains various features that don't fit into any of the other categories.
   * __Health&Safety Dump__: This allows you to to dump the decrypted Health and Safety system app to your SD card.
 The dumped H&S app can be used to [create injectable files for any homebrew software](https://gbatemp.net/threads/release-inject-any-app-into-health-safety-o3ds-n3ds-cfw-only.402236/).
   * __Health&Safety Inject(!)__: This is used to inject any app into your Health & Safety system app (as long as it is smaller than the original H&S app).
 Multiple safety clamps are in place, and this is a pretty safe feature.
 Users are still adviced to be cautious using this and only use eiter the original hs.app or inject apps created with the [Universal Inject Generator](https://gbatemp.net/threads/release-inject-any-app-into-health-safety-o3ds-n3ds-cfw-only.402236/).
 This feature will detect all injectable apps on the SD card and let the user choose which one to inject.
   * __GBA VC Save Dump__: Only available on SysNAND, use this to dump the GBA VC Savegame from your NAND.
 Other than the headered `AGBSAVE.bin` format, this allows usage in emulators. `slot0x24keyY.bin` is required for this to work.
   * __GBA VC Save Inject__: Only available on SysNAND, use this to inject back a GBA VC Savegame (f.e. after manual editing) to your NAND.
 Same as above, `slot0x24keyY.bin` is required for this to work.
   * __Update SeedDB__: Use this to create or update the ´seeddb.bin´ file on your SD card with the seeds currently installed in your Sys/EmuNAND.
 Only new seeds will get added to `seeddb.bin`, seeds already in the database stay untouched.
-  * __Autofix CMACs__: Use this to automatically fix the CMACs for `movable.sed` and `*.db` inside the CTRNAND.
-This is useful for fixing corrupted files and/or transferring CTRNAND partitions between consoles.
   * __NCCH FIRMs Dump__: Use this to dump NATIVE_FIRM, SAFE_MODE_FIRM, TWL_FIRM and AGB_FIRM from your NAND.
 For N3DS FIRMs, the ARM9 section will be decrypted as well.
 This feature is at the moment only useful for research.
   * __FIRM ARM9 Decryptor__: Use this to decrypt the ARM9 section of N3DS FIRMs.
 This feature is at the moment only useful for research.